fikkybla3e/SoccerStatistics/README.md

 # SoccerStatistics
-The app helps keep track of a statistics of a football match.
-It simply gives the scoreline, the number of attempts and number of attempts on target among other statistics of a football match.
+The app helps keep track of the statistics of a football match.
+It simply gives the scoreline, the number of attempts and number of attempts on target among other stats.